The Marriage of Gustav III

 The Marriage of Gustav III (Gustav III:s äktenskap) is a Swedish television series in two parts built upon a period in the life of King Gustav III of Sweden.
 The series aired in 2001.
 The director was Marcus Olsson and the manuscript writer was Klas Östergren.

 Plot

-The series take place at the royal Swedish court in the 1770s on the Royal Palace, Stockholm, and Ekolsund Castle.
+The series takes place at the royal Swedish court in the 1770s in the Royal Palace, Stockholm, and Ekolsund Castle.
 The plot portrays the famous event in 1775 when the King, after nine years of marriage, decides to consummate his marriage with the Queen in order to provide an heir to the throne.
 The reconciliation between the royal couple is managed by Stable master Adolf Fredrik Munck af Fulkila and, though the event is followed by success in 1778, it resulted in a scandal where the legitimacy of the Crown Prince is questioned by the mother of the King.

 Reception

 The series won the prize of best Television series, the Prix Europa, in 2002.